The Right Way to Answer Residency Interview Questions

 Applicants who do not match have the opportunity to vie for positions that are unfilled after match day.
 This process is often referred to as the scramble.

-Once programs find out if their positions are filled, they release all remaining positions and the scramble to apply to this relatively few remaining positions begins.
+Once programs find out if their positions are filled, they release all remaining positions and the scramble to apply to these relatively few remaining positions begins.

 What to Expect in a Medical Residency Interview